NorbertFenk/testing_practice_starter_pack/README.md

 ```
 docker-compose up
 ```
-at the Docker folder of the project or use the command anywhere but specify the **docker-compose.yml** location with -f switch.
+at the Docker folder of the project or use the command anywhere but specify the **docker-compose.yml** location with **-f** switch.
+If you use the **-d** switch you can reuse the terminal.
-This command will create a docker image from the docker file and start a container.
+This command will download a docker image from docker hub and start a container.
 You can check the **Dockerfile** (image descriptor) and the **docker-compose.yml** under the Docker folder.
 This step may take a while.
 (I will try to optimize this later)

 ## Build the project